-A day 'in the field' to experience in practice how technology and ethics come together.
-That is what 120 students and employees of the Faculty of Science & Engineering from the University of Groningen on Wednesday 20 March during one of the five high-tech safari routes.
-Looking for some of the 19 'hidden high-tech diamonds' from Innovatiecluster Drachten.
+A day ‘into the field’ to experience in practice how technology and ethics come together.
+That's what 120 students and employees of the Faculty of Science & Engineering of the University of Groningen Wednesday, March 20, during one of five high-tech safari routes.
+Looking for some of the 19 ‘hidden high-tech diamonds’ of Innovatiecluster Drachten.
 After last year's success, this thematic tour of high-tech companies is a permanent part of the Technology and Ethics course.

-In a full room with host Philips in Drachten, Joost Krebbekx, program manager of Innovatiecluster Drachten (ICD), leads the students through the development of the manufacturing industry in the region to the unique collaboration of 19 high-tech companies in the Northern Netherlands.
-He says that most of the headquarters of the ICD companies are located abroad or at least outside the region.
-"They determine our survival and therefore whether our work for the region is preserved."
-That is why the companies have to prove themselves every day. ,,By demonstrating the added value of our mutual cooperation'', explains Krebbekx.
-“By sharing knowledge, we develop innovative products and services and are attractive to technical talents.
-This way we keep work and knowledge in our region.”
+In a full room with host Philips in Drachten, Joost Krebbekx, program manager of Innovatiecluster Drachten (ICD), leads the students along the development of the manufacturing industry in the region to the unique collaboration of 19 high-tech companies in the northern Netherlands.
+He explains that most of the headquarters of the ICD companies are abroad or at least outside the region. ’’They determine our survival and thus whether our work is retained for the region.’’
+Therefore, the companies have to prove themselves every day. ,,By demonstrating the added value of our mutual cooperation,’’ Krebbekx explains. ,,With knowledge sharing we develop innovative products and services and are attractive to technical talents.
+This is how we keep work and knowledge in our region.''

 diamonds

 If companies add something to each other, share common facilities and are willing to share their own diamonds, then innovation is successful.
-Remco Poelarends, system designer, keeps track of that FMI in Drachten and responsible for innovation, for the students.
-In a protected part of the production hall, he shows that FMI is a specialist in making precision parts smaller than 1 micron.
-"Mainly for use in medical applications, but also in production and process automation in the smart industry."
-Examples of customers are ASML, Philips, Volkswagen, DAF and Thalens.
-By working very closely with customers, according to Poelarends, they are able to introduce new products and improve production processes. ,,For example, we help with the personification of products or a shorter time between product development and sales.
-This allows our customers to continuously innovate and adapt products to changing market demands.”
-Does a customer never run off with a good idea after sharing knowledge?
-Poelarends finds the balance between what you share and what you keep to yourself interesting and sometimes exciting.
-“Sharing knowledge is necessary to achieve innovation, but if you give everything away, you no longer have a job.
-The trend is more open innovation in the preliminary phase, where there is no mutual competition.
-After that, each party can use the acquired knowledge for its own products or processes.
-This way you innovate together, without stealing each other's diamonds.
+Remco Poelarends, system designer, keeps track of that FMI in Drachten and responsible for innovation, ahead of the students.
+In a shielded part of production hall, he shows that FMI is a specialist in making precision parts smaller than 1 micron. ’’Mainly for use in medical applications, but also in production and process automation in the smart industry.’’
+Examples of customers include ASML, Philips, Volkswagen, DAF and Thalens.
+By working very closely with customers, they are able to introduce new products and improve production processes, according to Poelarends. ,,We help, for example, with the personification of products or a shorter time between product development and sales.
+This allows our customers to continuously innovate and adapt products to changing market demand.’'
+After knowledge sharing, does a customer never walk away with a good idea?
+Poelarends finds the balance between what you share and what you keep to yourself interesting and sometimes exciting. ''Sharing knowledge is necessary to achieve innovation, but if you give everything away, you have no work left.
+The trend is more open innovation in the preliminary stage, where there is no mutual competition.
+Afterwards, each party can use the knowledge gained for their own products or processes.
+That way you innovate together, without stealing each other's' diamonds.

 Science

-At high-tech partner ASTRON in Dwingeloo the balance between sharing knowledge and keeping it to yourself is different.
-"There isn't one," says Ramon Navarro, head of the optical infrared instruments department.
-“We do not shield intellectual property, as long as the knowledge and technology are used and astronomers benefit from it.
-What we do is science and has nothing to do with economics.”
+At high-tech partner ASTRON at Dwingeloo, the balance between sharing knowledge and keeping it to yourself is different. ’’There isn't,’’ says Ramon Navarro, head of the optical infrared instruments department. ’’We don't shield intellectual property, as long as the knowledge and technology are used and astronomers benefit from it.
+What we do is science and has nothing to do with economics.’’
 For some students, this is an eye opener.
-Others find it logical that you share knowledge to advance in research and thus know more about the universe and perhaps our origins.
-Some astronomy students have to deal with a small disappointment when Navarro announces that he will not talk about dark matter, cosmic storms and radiation and nebulae. ,,I will tell you everything about the instruments that we are developing, with which scientists are able to investigate these phenomena.''
-Optics, mechanics, thermal technology, software and electronics come together in this.
-For the initiated: Navarro shows examples of instruments used in Sron, Alma, ESO, the James Webb Space Telescope, the William Herschel Telescope, the radio telescopes in Westerbork and Dwingeloo, SKA, LOFAR and JIVE.
-Instruments devised or optimized by ASTRON employees.
-According to Navarro, some instruments not only require cleverness in technology, but also in design.
-"The precision of the measurements demands the utmost of the design, which also has to take into account the limited space in the rocket with which the telescope is launched."
+Others find it logical that you share knowledge to advance in research and so know more about the universe and perhaps our origins.
+A small disappointment is felt by some astronomy students when Navarro announces he will not talk about dark matter, cosmic storms, radiation and nebulae. ''I will, however, tell you all about the instruments we are developing, which allow scientists to investigate these phenomena.''
+Optics, mechanics, thermal engineering, software and electronics come together in this.
+For insiders: Navarro shows examples of instruments used in Sron, Alma, ESO, the James Webb Space Telescope, the William Herschel Telescope, the radio telescopes in Westerbork and Dwingeloo, SKA, LOFAR and JIVE.
+Instruments conceived or optimized by ASTRON staff.
+Some instruments, according to Navarro, require not only cleverness in technology, but also in design. ''The precision of the measurements demands the utmost from the design, which must also take into account the limited space in the rocket used to launch the telescope.''

 Sun or enemy